plengqui/SportidentTinymesh/README.md

 # TODO: ideas for further improvement
 -	Build more Radio Units and test in more real orienteering events.
 Please drop me an email if you know where to borrow more SRR master stations.
 - Implement support for RS232 Sportident stations.
 Support in Teensy for multiple stations (multiple serial ports in).
 - Select a good solution for physical enclosure.
-Also choose battey, and a good solution for powering up at deployment.
+Also decide battery solution: powerbank or 18650 LiIon cells.
 - Invent a way for the person deploying the Radio Units in the forest to get verification that each deployed online control works end-to-end.
 Perhaps by the Gateway Application publishing its status logs on a web page or [Slack](https://api.slack.com/).
 - Use a Radio Unit as Gateway instead of the rather expensive Demo Kit: Write a Teensy program to configure the Tinymesh module as a gateway.
 Then use a [simple Teensy program](https://github.com/arduino/Arduino/blob/master/build/shared/examples/04.Communication/MultiSerial/MultiSerial.ino) to pipe through serial data between USB serial and the Tinymesh in normal operation.